covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Using Eplan in other applications/Using other applications.md

 oExcel.Quit();

-Dim oExcel As New Excel.ApplicationClass()

 oExcel.Visible = True

-Dim dec As Decider = New Decider

 dec.Decide(EnumDecisionType.eOkDecision, "Now Excel should be visible!", "", EnumDecisionReturn.eOK, EnumDecisionReturn.eOK)

-Dim iWorkBooks As Excel.Workbooks = oExcel.Workbooks

-Dim iWorkBook As Excel.Workbook = iWorkBooks.Add(Excel.XlWBATemplate.xlWBATWorksheet)

-Dim iSheet As Excel.Worksheet = CType(oExcel.ActiveSheet, Excel.Worksheet)

 dec.Decide(EnumDecisionType.eOkDecision, "All project messages are now written into an Excel worksheet!", "", EnumDecisionReturn.eOK, EnumDecisionReturn.eOK)

-Dim oCheck As New Check()

 oCheck.VerifyProject(oProject)

-Dim colPrjMsg As New PrjMessagesCollection(oProject)

-Dim itPrjMsg As PrjMessagesEnumerator = colPrjMsg.GetPrjMsgEnumerator()

 itPrjMsg.MoveNext()

-Dim nNr As Integer = 1

 Do

-   Dim oPrjMsg As ProjectMessage = itPrjMsg.Current

-   If Not (oPrjMsg Is Nothing) Then

       nNr += 1